 Dragonfly Photography

-Flies with an Attitude
+Bugs with an Attitude

-After taking the photo above, I realized that noon was not the best time to photograph flies outdoors, the light was too bright, creating unwanted glare on the wings.
+After taking the photo above, I realized that noon was not the best time to photograph small objects outdoors, the light was too bright, creating unwanted glare on the wings.
 I decided to keep practicing, and moved in a bit closer with the camera, and being unaccustomed to finding and focusing on such small objects, I struggled to find the fly in the viewfinder.
 Surprisingly, by the time focus was achieved, the fly was no longer on the twig.
 After searching for several minutes, crawling around on the ground, on hands and knees, it finally occurred to me, something had taken the fly away, it was nowhere to be found?

 This beautiful dragonfly was as focused on lunch as my camera was upon it